naataalliaa/JobTrak/README.md

 - **User Authentication:** Secure user authentication with JWT to protect personal data and application details.

-# Usage

-JobTrak simplifies your job search process by providing an intuitive platform to manage and track your job applications.
-Here's how you can use it:

-1. **Sign Up or Log In**
-   Create an account or log in to start using JobTrak.
-Your data will be securely stored and encrypted.

-2. **Add a Job Application**
-   - Fill out details like:
-     - Company name
-     - Interview date
-     - Job posting link
-     - Status (e.g., Applied, Pending, Rejected)
-     - Important information

-3. **Track Your Progress**
-   View all your applications in an organized dashboard:
-   - Update statuses as you progress through interviews and negotiations.

-4. **Common Interview Questions**
-    JobTrak helps you prepare for interviews by suggesting questions in the following categories:
-     - Behavioral Questions
-     - Technical Questions
-     - Coding Questions

-5. **Keep Everything in One Place**
-   - Store links to job descriptions and postings.
-   - Add notes for interviews, tasks, and follow-ups.

-Start taking control of your job search with JobTrak, making the process organized, stress-free, and efficient!

 # Installation Guide

 Before you begin, ensure you have the following installed: